lk-geimfari/lk-geimfari.github.io/_posts/2020-07-06-a-few-thoughts-about-naming.md

 This is nothing terrible as long as we understand that we need to work on it.

-This article is a translated version of my article from [harb.com](https://habr.com/ru/post/508238/) so, if you know Russian then you can read the origin version.
+This article is a translated version of my article from [harb.com](https://habr.com/ru/post/508238/) so, if you know Russian then you can read the original version.

 Let's start.